libshuang/NBAFantasyPlayerValue/README.md

 <b> Key Objective </b>
 - Rank Players based on Past Historical Boxscores, Team Record (for stability), salary (more $, more years left on contract means more overall minutes), and Injury History
+- Apply selective Z-scoring to the top 200 players from the previous year.
 - Adjust all the Percentage Weights (FG%, FT%, and 3PT%) based on volume
 ---